aiven/aiven-docs/docs/products/clickhouse/howto/create-dictionary.md

   LIFETIME(MIN 600 MAX 900);
   ```

-  This will periodically query the upstream MySQL and store the data in memory.
+  This will periodically query MySQL and store the data in memory.

 - Create a dictionary for the `pricing` table in your PostgreSQL database using the `FLAT`
   layout: